Command Query Separation | Object-Oriented Design Principles w/ TypeScript

 CQS in CRUD

 Create Read Update and Delete (CRUD) is often how we think about designing trivial MVC applications.
-Each operation in CRUD perfectly fits the definition of either a COMMAND
+Each operation in CRUD perfectly fits the definition of either a COMMAND or a QUERY.

-- CRUD Queries:
+• CRUD Queries: READ

 CQS in RESTful HTTP

 CQS also syncs up with the principles of RESTful HTTP.
-An HTTP method is also either a COMMAND
+An HTTP method is also either a COMMAND or a QUERY.

-- HTTP Queries:
+• HTTP Queries: GET

 In times where it may be challenging to think about the behaviour of a particular RESTful API route, think back to the CQS principle.

-- Create User: POST -
+• Create User: POST - /api/users/new

-- Get a user: GET -
+• Get a user: GET - /api/users/:userId

 CQS in SQL

-.
+Nearly every operation we do in SQL is a COMMAND and only one operation is a QUERY.
 I'm sure you can guess which one (hint: it rhymes with "REFLECT").

 CQS in Use-Case Design

 Projects beyond simple MVC are centered around the use cases of the application.
-These are the features for an individual group of people/Actors
+These are the features for an individual group of people/Actors.

 Every use case is strictly a command or a query.

-In a Blog
+In a Blog subdomain,

 CQS in Domain-Driven Design Architecture with CQRS

-to an aggregate requires the aggregate to be fully-constituted and contain everything within it's consistency boundary in order to enforce invariants.
+In Domain-Driven Design, it makes sense to separate the READ models from the WRITE models.
+WRITEs usually take a little bit more time to finish executing because a WRITE to an aggregate requires the aggregate to be fully-constituted and contain everything within it's consistency boundary in order to enforce invariants.

-model can be expensive as we've explored in this article.
+Using the same READ model as a WRITE model can be expensive as we've explored in this article.

 This separation into two different types of models is an architectural pattern called Command Query Responsibility Separation (CQRS).